stastnypremysl/lsql-csv/README.md

     Petra,23,23,Petra
     Karel,25,25,Karel

-The output contains each column twice, because wildcard `&1.*` was evaluated to `&1.1, &1.2, &1.age, &1.name`.
+The output contains each column twice because wildcard `&1.*` was evaluated to `&1.1, &1.2, &1.age, &1.name`.
 How to fix it?

     lsql-csv -n 'people.csv, &1.[1-9]*'